postmannen/go-bill/fakt18/README.md

 17. Added bills table
     Added new bill functionality to create bill page Added new line to bill listing
+18. TODO: Rewrite so all templates are drawn on bill create startup, and not after some action is taken

 ## TODO
 * Keep the number 0 in the deleted user row, incase the last user is deleted then a new used added will get that number
 * Change the user pages to 1 page with add modify and delete